-&lt;sup>1We use quota as a general term that includes the widely used reserve policies (see Definition 4).
+2We use quota as a general term that includes the widely used reserve policies (see Definition 4).

-&lt;sup>2This diversity preference can be interpreted more generally as encoding a preference of the authority over the composition of assigned agents across a range of attributes, e.g., when allocating medical resources, the authority may care about ensuring that frontline medical workers are treated.
-Moreover, when scores represent individuals' property rights over objects (e.g., higher-scoring students deserve better schools), we can interpret the preference for higher scores as a preference for procedural fairness.
+3This diversity preference can be interpreted more generally as encoding a preference of the authority over the composition of assigned agents across a range of attributes.
+Moreover, when scores represent individuals' property rights over objects, we can interpret the preference for higher scores as a preference for procedural fairness.
 Whenever a lower-scoring agent obtains the resource while a higher-scoring agent does not, the latter agent has justified envy towards the former.
 In the two-sided matching literature, justified envy is often seen as inimical to fairness (see e.g., Balinski and Sönmez, 1999).